 Prior to joining the Predators, Trotz spent five seasons (1992-97) as the head coach of the Washington Capitals’ primary developmental affiliate in the American Hockey League.
 He was named head coach of the Baltimore Skipjacks in 1992 after one season as an assistant coach.
 Following the franchise’s relocation to Portland, Maine in 1993, he led the Portland Pirates to two Calder Cup Finals appearances over the next four seasons.
 In 1994-95, Trotz coached Portland to a Calder Cup Championship and a league-best 43-27-10 record and captured AHL Coach of the Year honors.
 In 2006, he was honored with election to the Pirates’ Hall of Fame.

-Trotz has also gained experience coaching on the international stage, serving as an assistant coach for Team Canada at the IIHF World Championships on three occasions.
+Trotz has also gained experience coaching on the international stage, serving as an assistant coach for Team Canada at the IIHF World Championships on four occasions, most recently at the 2013 tournament in Stockholm, Sweden and Helsinki, Finland.
 In 2003, he helped the Canadians strike gold in Finland, and in 2009 he helped guide Canada to a silver medal in Switzerland.
 The first time he answered the call for his nation came at the 2002 Championships in Sweden.

 During the 1987 campaign, Trotz also served as a scout for the Spokane Chiefs (WHL) and a part-time scout for the Capitals.
 In 1988, he joined Washington as a full-time western scout, and the next season he became the Caps’ chief western scout.

 Before coaching, Trotz played junior hockey for Regina (WHL) from 1979-83, capturing a WHL championship in 1979-80.
 The defenseman registered 102 points (19g-83a) and 490 penalty minutes in 204 games.